IBM/event-notifications-node-admin-sdk/README.md

 Before that, please search for similar issues.
 It's possible someone has already encountered this issue.

+## ⚠️ Deprecation Notice (Attributes)

+### Pagerduty Destination Configuration

+> The following attribute from interface DestinationConfigOneOfPagerDutyDestinationConfig is **deprecated** and will be removed in a future release:

+- `api_key`

+This attribute no longer recommended for use and may not be supported in upcoming versions of the SDK.
+Only `routing_key` is expected to be passed.

 ## Open source @ IBM
 Find more open source projects on the [IBM Github Page](http://ibm.github.io/)